 class that is matched by rows in

-In MySQL 8.0.16 and later, this strategy can also be employed
+In MySQL 8.0.16 and later, any statement with an

 Beginning with MySQL 8.0.17, the following subqueries are transformed into antijoins: